jwyang/JULE-Caffe/README.md

 # JULE-Caffe
-Caffe code for our JULE paper "Joint unsupervised learning of deep representations and image clusters".
+Caffe code for our CVPR 2016 paper "Joint unsupervised learning of deep representations and image clusters".
 The Torch version code can be found [here](https://github.com/jwyang/JULE-Torch).

 ### NOTE